 Pfizer.
 The relationship between the Company, and Pfizer consists of a negotiated rebate based on the volume of prescriptions of Pfizer drugs obtained by Humana members, which volume includes claims paid by Humana for our members and the co-payments paid by our members.
 Payments to Humana from Pfizer result from activity with many intermediaries over whom Humana exercises no control (i.e., the providers who prescribe these medications, the distributors who sell to the retailers, and the retailers from which our members get prescriptions).
-In 2019, the Pfizer rebates amounted to approximately \$227.1 million, substantially all of which were passed through to our members in the form of lower premiums and/or higher benefits.
-In addition, Pfizer is a contracted vendor of a certain Company subsidiary for which Pfizer provided prescription drug supplies and for which the subsidiary paid approximately \$2.1 million during 2019.
-This amount is comparable to other non-affiliated providers for the provision of similar services, is not material to the Company, and does not represent a direct or indirect material interest for Mr. D'Amelio.
+In 2020, the Pfizer rebates amounted to approximately \$67.6 million, substantially all of which were passed through to our members in the form of lower premiums and/or higher benefits and did not represent a direct or indirect material interest for Mr. D'Amelio.